gavinmdouglas/parallel_joblog_summary/README.md

 parallel -j 2 --eta --joblog gzip_log.txt 'gzip {}' ::: testfile*txt
 ```

-The files should now all be gzipped and you can look in `gzip_log.txt` to see the job running summay per command (the `Exitval` and `Signal` columns should all contains 0's to indicate they finished successfully).
+The files should now all be gzipped and you can look in `gzip_log.txt` to see the job running summary per command (the `Exitval` and `Signal` columns should all contains 0's to indicate they finished successfully).

 Note that in the above example, we specified the command structure `gzip {}` and the input files `::: testfile*txt` separately.
-If you use this `--dry-run` option you can see a print out of the full commands without running them.
+If you use the `--dry-run` option, the full commands will be printed to screen without running them.

 You can also explicitly write out the commands you want to run and pass them to `parallel`.
 As an example, decompress the files and create a new file containing the gzip command we want to run:
 ```
 gunzip testfile*txt.gz